desync-labs/fathom-stablecoin-smart-contracts/README.md

 function setPrice(uint256 _price) external onlyOwner {}

 ```
 You can establish the collateral price using the setPrice function mentioned above.
-To set the price of XDC to 2 USD, call the setPrice function with an argument of 2*10^18.
+To set the price of NATIVE to 2 USD, call the setPrice function with an argument of 2*10^18.

 Once the price is set in SimplePriceFeed, it is necessary to input the LTV discounted price into the protocol.
 This can be accomplished by calling the function provided below.